 These controls implement some context-specific behavior for the collection view–usually around layout and sizing–but when starting to implement a custom collection case, the starting point for a developer should be to work directly with *

 Then, the developer can use one or more of the

 UICollectionViewLayout types from the SAPFiori framework to govern the item layout, and/or choose from the available

 UICollectionViewCell subclasses in the framework to match the design specification.

 UICollectionViewFlowLayout.
 This layout should be used when the user should pan horizontally in the collection view, to view items off-screen to the left or right.
 Items in a section extend in a single row to infinity, so items will not wrap to new lines.

 A developer should set the

-itemSize property of the layout, to specify the standard dimensions of the cell items.
-Or, the developer may implement the
+itemSize property of the layout to specify the standard dimensions of the cell items.
+Alternatively, the developer can implement the

 A developer may optionally return views to the